Nottingham and District Tramways Company: Nottingham and District Tramways Company Limited 1875-1897

-The total length of the routes outlined in the plans and confirmed in the Tramways Orders Confirmation Act 1877 is 6.325 miles (11,132 yards) or 6 miles 2 furlongs and 6 chains (some double track, some single).
+The total length of the routes outlined in the plans is 6.325 miles (11,132 yards) or 6 miles 2 furlongs and 6 chains (some double track, some single).
 The report presented to the third annual general meeting of the shareholders in 1880, shows that the company purchased approximately 10 miles 6 furlongs and 4 chains of rail.
 Some of this rail would have been necessary for the depots and connections into the depots, and some kept for repairs and renewals.

-In 1877 the Board of Trade made a Provisional Order, known as the Nottingham and District Tramways Order, and Royal Assent was received on 23 July 1877.
+The Board of Trade made a provisional order for the scheme, known as the Nottingham and District Tramways Order 1877, and this was confirmed in the Tramways Orders Confirmation Act 1877 (40 & 41 Vict. c. cxxiv) for which royal assent was received on 23 July 1877.
 The company was authorised to operate animal-drawn trams only, in the borough of Nottingham and also in the districts of Lenton, Basford and Radford.
-These districts were not included in the Borough of Nottingham until the Extension Act of 1877.
-The Tramways Orders Confirmation Act of 1877 also specified the minimum levels of service that the company was required to operate: to run carriages each way every morning in the week and every evening in the week (Sundays, Christmas Day and Good Friday always excepted), at such house, not being later than seven in the morning or earlier than six in the evening respectively.
+These districts were not included in the Borough of Nottingham until the Nottingham Borough Extension Act 1877 (40 & 41 Vict. c. xxxi).
+The Nottingham and District Tramways Order 1877 also specified the minimum levels of service that the company was required to operate: to run carriages each way every morning in the week and every evening in the week (Sundays, Christmas Day and Good Friday always excepted), at such house, not being later than seven in the morning or earlier than six in the evening respectively.